jessetvogel/rust-web/README.md

 ### Components & Utilities

 While this library tries to be minimal and has no dependencies the reality in web development is using libraries and ready-made components especially for a few slightly annoying tasks.
-Here are some ideas for commonly used utlities and UI components.
+Here are some ideas for commonly used utilities and UI components.
 Utilities can be included in the `examples` folder while components can be stored in a new `components` folder in this repo.

 <details>
 <summary>Commonly used utilities</summary>